RatInABox-Lab/RatInABox/readme.md

 * **Biological**: Simulate large populations of spatially modulated cell type (place cells, grid cells, boundary vector cells, velocity cells).
 Use cells in rate based or spiking models.
 * **Fast**: Simulating 1 minute exploration in a 2D environment with 100 place cells (dt=10 ms) take just 2 seconds on a laptop (no GPU needed).
 * **Precise**: No more pre-discretised positions, tabular state spaces, or jerky movement policies.
 It's all continuous.
-* **Visual** Plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps and more using the plotting functions.
+* **Visual** Plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps, velocity histograms...using the plotting functions.
 * **Easy**: Sensible default parameters mean you can have realisitic simulation data to work with in ~10 lines of code.